 Sanctions Against Russian Oligarchs

-The international community has made an attempt to isolate the Russian Federation from international finance, aiming to empty the country’s war chest and push its government to end the invasion of Ukraine.
+The international community has made an attempt to isolate the Russian Federation from international finance, aiming to push its government to end the military operation in Ukraine.
 As a result of unprecedented measures, Russia is currently the most sanctioned country in the world.
-Nevertheless, the military operation continues.
+Nevertheless, the operation continues.

 Bloomberg analyzed thousands of sanctions records and made several interesting revelations.
-For example, one month after the start of the invasion, half of the 20 richest people of Russia have not been sanctioned and are not legally restricted in operating their businesses around the world.
+For example, one month after February 24, half of the 20 richest people of Russia have not been sanctioned and are not legally restricted in operating their businesses around the world.
 There is also likely to be a lack of coordination between the United States, the United Kingdom, and the European Union as many of the personal sanctions do not overlap, which is greatly shown in a Venn diagram; experts say the divergences here may undermine the effectiveness of the global sanction actions.

 Take a deep dive into the sanctions imposed on Russian oligarchs, with the help of data and graphics by Raeedah Wahid, Mira Rojanasakul, Marion Halftermeyer, and Alex McIntyre.